 Babies don’t actually think much about how they’re sleeping.
 They just… sleep.
 And that often means that they’re just going to sleep where they’re at – in whatever position they’re at.

-Here’s a few of the weirdest positions I’ve seen my children fall asleep (and stay asleep!) in.
+Here are a few of the weirdest positions I’ve seen my children fall asleep (and stay asleep!) in.

 - My baby was standing up holding onto the crib’s railing when they just kind of… fell asleep.
 Sometimes while still holding onto the crib railing or slats.